Optimal transport from Lebesgue to Poisson: Estimates for the asymptotic mean transportation cost of a Poisson process

 and analogously

-Hence, together with the estimates from Lemma \ref{thm-app} this yields
+Hence, together with the estimates from Lemma~\ref{thm-app} this yields

-which is the claim. \end{proof} With the very same proof as before (Proposition \ref{2thm3}), just insert different results, we get \begin{proposition} For all $d\in\N$ and all $p\geq 1$ there is a constant $\kappa_2=\kappa_2(p,d)$ such that for all $n\in\mathbb N_0$
+which is the claim. \end{pf} With the very same proof as before (Proposition~\ref{2thm3}), by inserting different results, we get the following: \begin{proposition} For all $d\in\N$ and all $p\geq1$, there is a constant $\kappa_2=\kappa_2(p,d)$ such that for all $n\in\mathbb N_0$,